Severe Thunderstorm Warning issued for Cortland, Tioga, Tompkins by NWS - News Break

 Severe Thunderstorm Warning issued for Cortland, Tioga, Tompkins by NWS

-Effective: 2021-07-09 14:41:00 EDT Expires: 2021-07-09 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 14:29:00 EDT Expires: 2021-07-09 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Cortland; Tioga; Tompkins A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM EDT FOR SOUTHWESTERN CORTLAND...NORTHEASTERN TIOGA AND SOUTHEASTERN TOMPKINS COUNTIES At 241 PM EDT, a severe thunderstorm was located near Slaterville Springs, or 7 miles east of Ithaca, moving east at 25 mph.
+Target Area: Cortland; Tioga; Tompkins A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM EDT FOR SOUTHWESTERN CORTLAND...NORTHEASTERN TIOGA AND CENTRAL TOMPKINS COUNTIES At 229 PM EDT, a severe thunderstorm was located over Ithaca, moving east at 25 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Ithaca, Danby, Caroline, Berkshire, Richford, Harford, Brooktondale, Slaterville Springs, Besemer and South Hill.
+Locations impacted include Ithaca, Cortland, Newfield, Cayuga Heights, Lansing, Danby, Homer, Caroline, Virgil and Groton.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0